- Search The Registry

 The congregation was formally organized between 1832 and 1837.
-During that time, Charles B. Ray, a traveling agent for the Colored American Weekly newspaper filed a written report describing Buffalo's African American community.
+During that time, Charles B. Ray, a traveling agent for the Colored American Weekly newspaper, filed a written report describing Buffalo's Black community.
 “The Colored community of Buffalo is, in many respects, above any community of our people I have visited during my western tour.
 They have among them two religious societies, one benevolent, and three literary [societies].
-The males spend their winter evenings in debating moral and political questions.
+The males spend their winter evenings debating moral and political questions.
 Their school is for the present discontinued for want of a teacher.
 Their children are in attendance at the white private schools.”

-Around 1908 a historical sketch of the church was written by the Rev. Dr. J. Edward Nash, the church's pastor.
+Around 1908 a historical sketch of the church was written by Dr. J. Edward Nash, the church's pastor.
 In it he states, "During the ministry of Elisha Tucker, Pastor of the Washington Street Baptist Church, a council was called to organize a colored Baptist Church, to be constituted of members from the Washington Street Church."
 This church was the first Baptist church to be established in Buffalo.
 It was a white congregation that allowed blacks to worship in the facility.
 Tucker initially conceived the idea of organizing a Baptist congregation for Blacks in 1836.

 The congregation celebrated its final church service on February 24, 1962.
 The following week, its members began holding regular services in the former Humboldt Parkway Methodist Church.
 Throughout the years, the building has always been the home of a Baptist congregation.